After you purchase the class, we will send the materials box to you and a separate email with instructions on how to access the recorded class.

 Additional recipes will be provided, as well as discussion around herb selection, combinations of herbs, troubleshooting & more

 This virtual class will have you will make a syrup using elderberry, astragalus & cinnamon for wellness.
-Ahead of class, you can look forward to a sweet little package of ingredients for this tutorial, along with an illustrated booklet of herbal syrup making facts from the class and the recipe/instructions for the wellness syrup.
+You can look forward to a sweet little package of ingredients for this tutorial, along with an illustrated booklet of herbal syrup making facts from the class and the recipe/instructions for the wellness syrup.
 You can refer to this information as you continue your medicinal syrup making journey!

-Please bring your preferred sweetener to the class.
+Purchase your own preferred sweetener.
 Choose from the following:

 Honey - Raw honey is the preference of many herbalists.
 It contains enzymes, pollen residues (anti-allergy), and is a natural preservative.
 It is warming, calming and moistening, as well as soothing to GI and respiratory tree.